The Cohen-Macaulay representation type of arithmetically Cohen-Macaulay varieties: CM-wildness from syzygies of Ulrich extensions

-Moreover, if $\Psi(\cR)$ is decomposable, then $\Hom_R(\Psi(\cR),\Psi(\cR))_0$ contains a non-trivial idempotent $\psi$.
-The class $\bar \psi$ is also an idempotent, which is trivial if and only if the direct summand of $\Psi(\cR)$ associated with $\psi$ is free.
-But this cannot happen by Lemma \ref{not free}, again by full faithfulness of $\Pi \circ \Psi$, $\bar \psi$ corresponds to a non-trivial idempotent of $\cR$, so $\cR$ is also decomposable.
-This finishes the proof that $\Psi$ is a representation embedding.
-The consequence that $X$ is of wild CM type is clear. \end{proof}
+Moreover, if $\Psi_0(\cR)$ is decomposable, then $\Hom_R(\Psi_0(\cR),\Psi_0(\cR))_0$ contains a non-trivial idempotent $\psi$.
+The class $\bar \psi$ is also an idempotent, which is trivial if and only if the summand of $\Psi_0(\cR)$ associated with $\psi$ is free.
+But this cannot happen by Lemma \ref{not free}.
+Also, again by full faithfulness of $\Pi \circ \Psi_0$, $\bar \psi$ corresponds to a non-trivial idempotent of $\cR$, so $\cR$ is also decomposable.
+This finishes the proof that $\Psi_0$ is a representation embedding.

+The consequence that $\Psi$ is also a representation embedding follows from the argument of Corollary \ref{corollario}.
+Therefore, $X$ of wild CM-type. \end{proof}

 \begin{eg} The first class of varieties where it is a priori unknown how to construct large families of ACM bundles is given by general cubic hypersurfaces of dimension $m \ge 4$.
 We can do this with Theorem \ref{embedding}.
 Indeed, start with a cubic hypersurface $X$ in $\PP^{m+1}$, sufficiently general to admit a smooth surface section $Y$.
-Then we may take $\cA = \cO_Y(A)$ and $\cB=\cO_Y(B)$, where $A$ and $B$ are twisted cubics in $Y$ meeting at $5$ points, cf. \cite{dani:cubic:ja} : these will satisfy the assumptions of Theorem \ref{embedding}.
-In the next section we will see how to deal in a similar fashion with any variety besides the non-wild varieties listed in the main result. \end{eg}
+Then we may take $\cA = \cO_Y(A)$ and $\cB=\cO_Y(B)$, where $A$ and $B$ are twisted cubics in $Y$ meeting at $5$ points, see \cite{dani:cubic:ja} : these will satisfy the assumptions of Theorem \ref{embedding}.
+Indeed, $\HH^0(\omega_Y(m-c-1))=\HH^0(\cO_Y)=\bk$ and, by Riemann-Roch: